EU Withdrawal Button: What every online store must do before June 19

 1. A clearly labelled button

-The directive points to wording like "withdraw from the contract here" or an unambiguous equivalent.
-Vague labels like "contact us" or "manage order" are unlikely to meet that standard.
-Final interpretation will depend on national transpositions and case law.
+Vague labels like "contact us" or "manage order" are unlikely to meet the standard.
+That said, the final interpretation will depend on future case law, so it's better to play it safe.

 2. Continuously visible during the withdrawal window